BADGEM - UK-wide clinical network dedicated to genetic skin diseases

 BADGEM will be holding its third clinical meeting at the Annual BAD Conference in Birmingham on Thursday 7 July 2016

-The speakers for this year will include Dr Johann Bauer, Prof Bert Callewaert, …Read More
+The speakers for this year will include Prof Johann Bauer, Prof Bert Callewaert, …Read More

 BADGEM Wellcome Trust Course